-Prescription opioids used for pain relief are generally safe when taken for a short time and as prescribed by your health care provider.
-However, people who take opioids are at risk for opioid dependence, addiction, and overdose.
+Prescription opioids used for pain relief are generally safe when taken for a short time and as prescribed by your provider.
+However, people who take opioids are at risk for opioid use disorder (OUD) and overdose.
 These risks increase when opioids are misused.
-Misuse means you are not taking the medicines according to your provider's instructions, you are using them to get high, or you are taking someone else's opioids.
+Misuse can include taking more than your prescribed dose or taking it more often, using it to get high, or taking someone else's opioids.

 How do I know if I need to take opioid medicines?

-First, you need to talk with your health care provider about whether you need to take opioids.
-You should discuss
+First, you need to talk with your provider about whether you need to take opioids.
+You should discuss:

 - Whether there are other medicines or therapies that might treat your pain